Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming a Virologist. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Virologist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 19.6% Doctorate

 - 32% Masters

 - 2.2% Associates